 Blue-green algae can be damaging to human and animal health, so it must be monitored to ensure that contact is avoided.
 Each summer LCC trains and oversees volunteer monitors who will report on algae conditions in their area, so as to study the algae and determine areas that are safe for swimming.

 We’re gearing up for the summer monitoring season and are looking for people who can regularly report on water conditions.
-Lake Champlain Committee)monitors receive training to assess water conditions, visit the same site throughout the season and file a weekly online report from mid-June through Labor Day.
+Blue-green algae monitors receive training to assess water conditions, visit the same site throughout the season and file a weekly online report from mid-June through Labor Day.
 The program provides critical data on where and when blooms are happening and is relied on by public health and environmental agencies to assess whether the water is safe for recreation.
 It also adds to our knowledge about the triggers for blooms so we can reduce their frequency.
-Let us know if you have a lakeshore location you’d like to monitor. (
+Let us know if you have a lakeshore location you’d like to monitor.
+(Lake Champlain Committee)

 Visit the Lake Champlain Committee website for more information and to find the full list of sites that need to be monitored.